ltw-webdev-javascript/curriculum/working-with-jquery.md

         }
       ];

-  - title: "Write some HTML manipulating Javascript"
+  - title: "Write some HTML manipulating JavaScript"
     before: |
-      We don’t need jQuery to manipulate our HTML with Javascript—jQuery just provides a simplified interface for common tasks.
+      We don’t need jQuery to manipulate our HTML with JavaScript—jQuery just provides a simplified interface for common tasks.
     code_lang: javascript
     code_file: "js/main.js"
     code: |